 Times Union“The 20-year old Russian pianist Alexander Malofeev gave an astounding performance in Rachmaninoff’s Piano Concerto No. 3 during the concert’s first half.
 He brought to the cadenza of the first movement unexpected weight and force, plus extreme rubato and a couple of daring pauses.
 As that section drew to a close, you felt as if the pianist had opened up his soul.
 Malofeev, fair and blond, played from an unusually low bench and often leaned over the keyboard like a scientist examining some rare specimen.
 His penetrating sound and solid technique kept the 40 minute-long concerto mesmerizing from start to finish.”

-Alexander Malofeev came to international prominence when, in 2014, he won the International Tchaikovsky Competition for Young Musicians at age thirteen.
+Alexander Malofeev gained international recognition in 2014, winning the International Tchaikovsky Competition for Young Musicians at the age of thirteen.
 Reviewing the performance, Amadeus noted, “Contrary to what could be expected of a youngster…he demonstrated not only high technical accuracy but also an incredible maturity.
 Crystal clear sounds and perfect balance revealed his exceptional ability.”
 Since this triumph, Malofeev has quickly established himself as one of the most prominent pianists of his generation.

-Alexander Malofeev performs with some of the best known orchestras around the world including the Philadelphia Orchestra, Orchestra of the National Academy of Santa Cecilia, Lucerne Festival Orchestra, Orchestra Filarmonica della Scala, Bournemouth Symphony Orchestra, Korean Symphony Orchestra, Mariinsky Theatre Orchestra, Russian National Orchestra, State Chamber Orchestra “Moscow Virtuosi”, Baltic Sea Philharmonic Orchestra, National Philharmonic Orchestra of Russia, Orchestre National de Lille, and the Verbier Festival Chamber Orchestra.
-He regularly appears with the most distinguished conductors on stage today, including Riccardo Chailly, Mikhail Pletnev, Myung-Whun Chung, Yannick Nézet-Séguin, JoAnn Falletta, Susanna Mälkki, Lionel Bringuier, Alondra de la Parra, Marcelo Lehninger, Juraj Valcuha, Kazuki Yamada, Gábor Takács-Nagy, Kristjan Jarvi, Kirill Karabits, Vladimir Spivakov, Vladimir Fedoseyev, and Vasily Petrenko, among others.
+Malofeev performs with some of the most well-known orchestras around the world including the Philadelphia Orchestra, Boston Symphony, Orchestra of the National Academy of Santa Cecilia, RAI National Symphony Orchestra, Bournemouth Symphony, Korean Symphony, Mariinsky Theatre Orchestra, Russian National Orchestra, and the Orchestre National de Lille.
+He regularly appears with the most distinguished conductors on stage today, including Riccardo Chailly, Mikhail Pletnev, Myung-Whun Chung, Charles Dutoit, Michael Tilson Thomas, Yannick Nézet-Séguin, JoAnn Falletta, Marcelo Lehninger, Kazuki Yamada, Gábor Takács-Nagy, Kristjan Jarvi, Kirill Karabits, Vasily Petrenko, Andris Poga, and Fabio Luisi.
+He has been a guest of renowned music festivals and series such as Verbier Festival, International de Piano de La Roque d’Anthéron Festival, Rheingau Music Festival, Tanglewood Music Festival, Aspen Music Festival, Tsinandali Festival, and Celebrity Series of Boston.